Akshay-kk/Fishbone-Drilling/README.md

-This construction allows significantly greater coverage of oil- saturated sections of the strata in comparison with traditional horizontal wells whil,at the same time,involving less extensive drilling works than are required in creating a multistage well.The fishbone construction allows each of the branches[laterals] to be directed at separate reservoirs,without having to encroach on adjacent strata with either water or gas.The laterals can extend in any direction from the horizontal wellbore,at significantly lower cost than drilling individual
+This construction allows significantly greater coverage of oil- saturated sections of the strata in comparison with traditional horizontal wells whil,at the same time,involving less extensive drilling works than are required in creating a multistage well.

+The fishbone construction allows each of the branches[laterals] to be directed at separate reservoirs,without having to encroach on adjacent strata with either water or gas.The laterals can extend in any direction from the horizontal wellbore,at significantly lower cost than drilling individual